workin-at-the-car-walsh/homespace/src/content/posts/video.md

 ---
-title: Include Video in the Posts
+title: "[Example] Include Video in the Posts"
 published: 2023-08-01
 description: This post demonstrates how to include embedded video in a blog post.
 tags: [Example, Video]